Confused Carnivore Goes Vegetarian on the Road for 3 Months

-I do indeed hate being skinny and a few months ago I went from 66KG to 74 KG on the Paleo/slow carb diet with regular gym workouts and I felt tip-top.
+And I do indeed hate being skinny and a few months ago I went from 66KG to 74 KG on a culmination of the Paleo/slow carb diet with regular gym workouts.
+But my poos were brutally painful and I felt weak after a while.
 However, I lost weight (down to 70) whilst travelling in the Pacific islands even though I stuffed my face with every given opportunity.

 I fear that taking meat, which is high in calorific density out of my diet could result in me losing more weight than I can afford to.
 I am also expecting people to be personally offended by my choice – like when I quit booze for a long time.
 But I think I’ll get over that.

-Vegetarians Healthy vegetarians – I need your help…
+Vegetarians Healthy vegetarians/vegans – I need your help…

 I feel very daunted by the challenge ahead and I feel I’m not really up on my vegetarian knowledge.
 I have stated my reasons and fears above and I could really do with some qualified advice, so that I can be healthy and happy for these next three months ahead.
 I’ve actually met a lot of vegetarians on the road who have postponed their veggie diet and reconverted to a meat-eating diet until they return home, as the effort was too much for them and it was ruining their travel experience.
 This concerns me, as I am also very competitive and don’t want to quit.
 I don’t want to choose between quitting and starving – I’m not a very nice hungry person to be around.